acjxnnyrxmillo-stack/CCM101-remillo/Laboratory-04-Cloud-Native-Engineer/README.md

   **Challenges Encountered**

-  -Initially had trouble creating the subfolder structure on GitHub,
+  - Initially had trouble creating the subfolder structure on GitHub, since a file was mistakenly created with the same name as the intended folder.
+This was resolved by deleting the conflicting file before creating the folder path again.
+  - Finding the correct KillerCoda Docker environment required checking the playgrounds page instead of the docker scenarios page.